martinandert/counterpart/README.md

 translate('x_items', { count: 1  })  // => 'One item.'
 translate('x_items', { count: 42 })  // => '42 items.'
 ```

+The name of the option to select a pluralization is always `count`, don't use `itemsCount` or anything like that.

 Note that this library currently only supports an algorithm for English-like pluralization rules (see [locales/en.js](locales/en.js).
 You can easily add  pluralization algorithms for other locales by [adding custom translation data](#adding-translation-data) to the "counterpart" namespace.
 Pull requests are welcome.